TheNexusAvenger/Nexus-LU-Launcher-Uchu-Docs/Client-Setup.md

 ### What is TCP/UDP?
 TCP/UDP (or TcpUdp) is a client mod used by some servers projects, like Uchu, for client to server communication.

+### What Auto is TCP/UDP?
+Auto TCP/UDP is a patch introduced in V.0.2.1 that automatically enables or disables TCP/UDP depending on the server.
+Previously, the patch would need to be manually installed or removed depending on the target server.

 ### When logging in, it says it "Could not sign you in to LEGO Universe" then showed the characters after a few seconds.
 Is this normal?
 This is normal.
 A side effect of using TCP/UDP is that